JorgeUbaldoR/sem3-25-pi-2024_25-G131/Readme.md

 Template Repository for Integrative Project LEI-ISEP 3.Semester

-plantFloorManager - application to manage Plant Floor - PL/SQL scripts for Oracle
+plantFloorMachineManager - application to manage Plant Floor - PL/SQL scripts for Oracle

 machineSupervisor - application to supervise and operate machines on Plant Floor - C and Assembly